salu133445/bach-violin-dataset/docs/alignment.md

 ## Step 2 -- Synthesize the score

-We then synthesize the score using [FluidSynth](https://www.fluidsynth.org/), an open-source software synthesizer, with the [MuseScore General SoundFont](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files).
+We then synthesize the score using [FluidSynth](https://www.fluidsynth.org/), an open-source software synthesizer, with the MuseScore General [soundfont](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files).

 ---